hummingbot/hummingbot/documentation/docs/strategies/avellaneda-market-making.md

 ### Timeframes

 The original Avellaneda-Stoikov strategy was designed to be employed for market making on stock markets, which have defined trading hours.
 Its timeframe was therefore finite.
-For crypto markets there are no trading hours, the markets trade 24/7.
+For crypto markets there are no trading hours, crypto markets trade 24/7.
 The strategy should therefore be designed to run indefinitely.
-However in some cases the user may want to run the strategy only between specific dates or only bewteen specific times of a day.
+However in some cases users may want to run the strategy only between specific dates or only bewteen specific times of a day.
 For this the strategy offers 3 different modes: `infinite`, `from_date_to_date` and `daily_between_times`.

 For the `infinite` timeframe the equations used to calculate the reserved price and the optimal spread are slightly different, because the strategy doesn't have to take into account the time left until the end of a trading session.